A classic orange pound cake loaf, flavoured with fresh orange juice and zest and topped with a sweet orange glaze.

 How to measure the flour

-Always measure your flour using the Stir, spoon and level method.
+Always measure your flour using the stir, spoon and level method.
 This means first stir (aerate/fluff) the flour in your storage container, then use a spoon to over-fill a dry measuring cup, then finally use the straight back edge of a knife to scrape across the top of the measuring cup, allowing the excess to fall back into your flour container.
 Never scoop flour directly from the bag, as you will end up using more flour than intended for the recipe.

 The process of beating together the softened butter with the white sugar is an important one for the best texture of your finished loaf.
-Don't skimp on this and better yet, set a timer, so you know you've beaten it long enough (it's easy to "think" it's been a couple of minutes :)
+Don’t skimp on this and better yet, set a timer, so you know you’ve beaten it long enough (it’s easy to “think” it’s been a couple of minutes :) Creaming of the butter and sugar should always be done at medium speed (Speed 4 or 5 on a Kitchenaid mixer).

 Bringing eggs to room temperature